 807.01 Drawing Must Show Only One Mark

-Under 37 C.F.R.
-2.21(a)(3),an applicant must submit "a clear drawing of the mark" to receive a filing date.
+Under 37 C.F.R. §2.21(a)(3),an applicant must submit "a clear drawing of the mark" to receive a filing date.
 An application that includes two or more drawings displaying materially different marks does not meet this requirement.
-Two marks are considered to be materially different if the substitution of one for the other would be a material alteration of the mark, within the meaning of 37 C.F.R.
-2.72 ( see TMEP §§807.14 et seq.).
+Two marks are considered to be materially different if the substitution of one for the other would be a material alteration of the mark, within the meaning of 37 C.F.R. §2.72 ( see TMEP §§807.14–807.14(f)).

 Accordingly, if an applicant submits two or more drawing pages, the application is denied a filing date, because the applicant has not met the requirement for a clear drawing of the mark.
 See TMEP §202.01 for further information.
-However, if an applicant submits a separate drawing page (or a digitized image of a separate drawing page in a TEAS application) showing a mark, and a different mark appears in the written application, the application will receive a filing date, and the drawing page will control for purposes of determining what the mark is.
+See also Humanoids Grp. v.
+Rogan, 375 F.3d 301, 307-309, 71 USPQ2d 1745, 1750-1751 (4th Cir.
+2004).
+However, if an applicant submits a separate drawing page in a paper application showing a mark, and a different mark appears in the written application, the application will receive a filing date, and the drawing page will control for purposes of determining what the mark is.
 The USPTO will disregard the mark in the written application.
 In re L.G.
-Lavorazioni Grafite S.r.l., 61 USPQ2d 1063 (Dir USPTO 2001).
-See Humanoids Group v.
-Rogan, 375 F.3d 301, 71 USPQ2d 1745 (4th Cir.
-2004).
+Lavorazioni Grafite S.r.l., 61 USPQ2d 1063, 1064 (Dir USPTO 2001).
+Similarly, if an applicant enters a standard character mark, or attaches a digitized image of a mark, in the "Mark" field of a TEAS application, and a different mark appears in another field, the application will receive a filing date, and the mark entered in the "Mark" field will control for purposes of determining what the mark is.